North Korea Travel Guide: Rason

 Rason is famous for being the first, and largest, of North Korea’s special economic zones.

-On the border to Russia and China, it is one of North Korea's least visited areas, and more difficult to access than other areas in North Korea.
+Situated in the far northeast of the country, the only part of North Korea that borders both Russia and China (Jilin Province), it is one of North Korea's least visited areas, and more logistically difficult to access than other areas in North Korea.

 It is otherwise known as Rason SEZ (Rason Special Economic Zone).

 The twin cities of Rajin and Sonbong are situated in this area (hence the name, it was previously called Rajin-Sonbong, now the shorter ‘Rason’ is used).

 Rason is used for testing new economic and social policies.
 The first mobile phone network, the first legal marketplace, and the first card payment system in the country were all tested here.

 Rason has changed a fair amount over the years.
 A review of a tour here in 2004 can be found on our blog here, the system remains the same structurally with guides and transportation needing to be booed in advance, but anyone who has been to North Korea previously will sense a bit of difference in this unusual and very worthwhile part of the country!

 There are no airports in Rason, although 1990s maps show plans for one.
 There is no air transport at all.
 A helipad was actually built, for a proposed plan to fly choppers between Rason-Yanji-Vladivostok, but this never happened.

 So to get to Rason, it is by land.
 Here are your options;